nickyj74/byo-reddit-app/README.md

     <p>
       - The app has been designed to work in all modern browsers and any device, from desktop to mobile.<br />
       - There is a simple URL which allows users to access the application.<br />
-      - When items are selected the user will be able to see a detailed view (modal or new page/route).  <br />
+      - When items are selected the user will be able to see a detailed view on a new page.  <br />
-      - There will be a cohesive design system and animation and transitions to lift the feel of the application and improve the user experience.<br />
+      - It is a simple design using colours to draw users towards individual links and to differentiate between each link.<br />
   </p>
 </div>